nukopian/DBIx-Squirrel/README.md

 ### Transformation

 All `DBIx::Squirrel` iterators support an optional processing step called _transformation_.

-This can be summarised as the automatic, just-in-time processing and, potentially, re-shaping (or filtering) of results as they are fetched from the database, before they are returned to the caller.
+Transformation can be summarised as the automatic, just-in-time processing, re-shaping, or filtering of results as they are fetched from the database, before being returned to the caller.

 A transformation is comprised of one or more processing stages.
 Each stage receives its version of the result, changes it or does something else it,